-The Manual Claiming tool lets select copyright owners who have demonstrated an advanced working knowledge of YouTube's Content ID matching system to manually make claims on their content in uploaded videos not otherwise made by the Content ID matching system.
-Copyright owners can't use manual claiming for any other purpose.
-Improperly claiming content that they don't own can result in penalties including legal liability and termination of partnership.
+Copyright owners can't use the manual claiming tool for any other purpose.
+Improperly claiming content that they don't own the rights to can result in penalties including legal liability and partnership termination.

 - Sign in to YouTube Studio.